 “But that is the charm of the city,” said the boy, “to always be lost.”

-Here’s a few ideas of how to spend your time in Marrakech!
+Here are a few ideas on how to spend your time in Marrakech:

 - Get lost in the medina and souk.